meltano/meltano/docs/src/docs/installation.md

 If `pip`/`python` is not working, try `pip3`/`python3` instead.
 This would be the case if you have both Python 2+ *and* 3+ installed.
 :::

-### virtualenv
+### Virtual Environment

-We highly recommend using a virtual environment on your local development environment to run Meltano, rather than installing globally.
+We highly recommend using a virtual environment to install and run Meltano, rather than installing globally.

-If you haven't already, create a directory where you want your virtual environments to be saved.
+If you haven't already, create a directory where you want your virtual environments to be saved (e.g. /Users/YOUR_USERNAME/Virtual).
 Then change to that directory and create a new virtual environment

 ```bash
 mkdir Virtual